pensive612/adamin-style-seed/README.md

 |   |---header
 |   |---forms
 |
-|---static              // for css that will only loades separately
+|---static              // for css that will be loaded separately
 |
 |---ie                  // for that super fun part of writing ie only css